Projections by Demographic Group

 In 2050, we project that:

-- The shares of beneficiaries identifying as Hispanic/Latino or all other races a will be larger than in 2022.
+- More taxpayers will identify as Hispanic/Latino or all other races a than in 2022.

 |Year||Hispanic or Latino, any race||Non-Hispanic|